ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

     });
 ```

-To be. honest, it is pretty much identical.
+To be honest, it is pretty much identical.
 So, it would probably be a good idea to refactor it to get rid of the code duplication.
-But le't ignore that, as it is just a workshop lab.
-Not production code.
+But let's ignore that, as it is just a workshop lab, not production code.

 The second part of the method is actually almost identical as well...